zekro-archive/discordTokenTools/README.md

-# discordTokenTools
-Little web application to check the validity of Discord bot token (for sure to inform people that they have public valid discord tokens somewhere online ;) ))
+# Outdated.
+Head over to [tokenToolsR](https://github.com/zekroTJA/tokenToolsR) for the rewrite version!